Jump into the Fire

 "Jump into the Fire" is a song by American singer-songwriter Harry Nilsson from his 1971 album Nilsson Schmilsson.
 It was also issued as the album's second single, after "Without You", and peaked at number 27 on America's Billboard Hot 100 chart and number 16 in Canada.

 Written by Nilsson, the song is in the hard rock style and marked a departure from his previous work.

 The recording was produced by Richard Perry and includes a segment where the bass player, Herbie Flowers, audibly detunes his instrument.
 "Jump into the Fire" gained further recognition following its inclusion as the soundtrack to a pivotal scene in Martin Scorsese's 1990 gangster thriller Goodfellas.
-It also featured prominently in the 2015 film A Bigger Splash, starring Ralph Fiennes and Tilda Swinton, and in episode 4 of the 2021 BBC/Netflix series The Serpent.
+Nilsson performs the song in the 1974 Apple film Son of Dracula, which stars Nilsson in the lead as Count Downe.
+And it is featured in the 2015 film A Bigger Splash starring Ralph Fiennes and Tilda Swinton, and in episode 4 of the 2021 BBC/Netflix series The Serpent.

 Composition and recording

 "Jump into the Fire" is a rock song written and performed in a style that music journalist Matthew Greenwald likens to the early-1970s sound of the Rolling Stones.
 He adds: "Lyrically, on the surface, it's a hot lovers plea; however, it could easily be taken as a plea to society as a whole.
 Like a lot of Nilsson's greatest songs, it works on many different levels."
 Stephen Thomas Erlewine describes the track as "surging hard rock", while James Parker of The Atlantic calls it "livid, dragon-bones funk".
+Chuck Eddy highlights its Afro-Caribbean rhythm and posits it as an early example of "disco-metal".

 Nilsson recorded the song in London in 1971 for his album Nilsson Schmilsson.
 As with much of the material on the album, it marked a departure from his previous work, as Nilsson was keen for commercial success after years of recognition as a quality artist and songwriter.
 He later commented: "What do you say to a man who writes 'The Puppy Song' and then writes 'Jump into the Fire'?
 I really needed [to make that change], too; that was exactly what I was hoping would happen."
 The sessions were produced by Richard Perry, whom Nilsson acknowledged as having been instrumental in his progression.

 The musicians on the basic track were Nilsson (piano), Chris Spedding (guitar), Herbie Flowers (bass) and Jim Gordon (drums).
 Flowers recalls that Nilsson gave only vague instructions: "lots of tom-toms, a bass riff in D major."
 The bass part includes a section where, following Gordon's drum solo, Flowers detunes as he plays.
 According to Flowers, he began loosening the bottom string "for a laugh", believing that by that point in the song, the performance would be faded out on the released recording.
-Overdubs on this master take included Nilsson's vocals, guitar solos by John Uribe and another rhythm guitar part, by Klaus Voormann.
+Overdubs on this master take included Nilsson's vocals, guitar solos by John Uribe and another rhythm guitar part by Klaus Voormann.